s2t2/s3-sync-ruby/README.md

 S3Sync::Upload.new
 ````

-Files are stored in the **latest backups directory** which is named after the date (*YYYY-MM-DD*) of backup.
+ The uploads bucket gets created automatically, and can be configured with `config.bucket`.

 ### Downloading

-Download previously-uploaded files from s3 to a staging directory for further action.
-The staging directory helps mitigate the risk of accidentally over-writing your local files.
+Download files from s3 to your computer.

 ```` rb
 S3Sync::Download.new
 ````

+Files are downloaded to a staging directory, which can be configured with `config.downloads_dir`.
+The staging directory helps mitigate the risk of accidentally over-writing local files.

+## Prerequisites

+Create an [AWS Identity and Access Management (IAM)](http://aws.amazon.com/iam/) user and obtain its **Access Key Id** and **Secret Access Key**.

+Create an AWS IAM group.

+Create an AWS IAM policy with **arn:aws:iam::aws:policy/AmazonS3FullAccess**.

+Attach the policy to the group.

+Add the user to the group.

 ## Contributing

+Browse [existing issues](https://github.com/s2t2/s3-sync-ruby/issues) or create a [new issue](https://github.com/s2t2/s3-sync-ruby/issues/new) to communicate bugs, desired features, etc.

+After forking the repo and pushing your changes, create a [pull request](https://github.com/s2t2/s3-sync-ruby/pulls/new) referencing the applicable issue(s).

+### Installation

-Check out
+Check out the repo with `git clone git@github.com:s2t2/s3-sync-ruby.git`, and `cd s3-sync-ruby`.

-### Insallation

 After checking out the repo, run `bin/setup` to install dependencies.

 ### Testing

-Run `bundle exec rake` `or bundle exec rspec spec/` to run the tests.
+Run `bundle exec rake` or `bundle exec rspec spec/` to run the tests.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.